 On April 1, 1942 assigned to the 5th Air Force (5th AF), 19th Bombardment Group (19th BG).
 No known nickname or nose art.
 This bomber flew one bombing mission before it was destroyed on the ground.

 On April 24, 1942 one of four B-17 flown to 7-Mile Drome near Port Moresby.
 Around 3:00am, pilot Major Montgomery started the engines and taxied onto the runway, with the three others behind.
 While taxing, this bomber became stuck in a hastily filled bomb crater wet from rain and sank to the axle of the main landing gear axle and was unable to participate in the morning mission.

 Around 8:00am fifteen A6M2 Zeros from the Tainan Kōkūtai (Tainan Air Group) arrived over Port Moresby and four dove to strafed 7-Mile Drome.
 Their attack set on fire a B-26 Marauder and seriously damaging another B-26 Marauder.
 Roughly ten minutes after the attack, this B-17 unexpectedly burst into flames that destroyed the fuselage section.

 Afterwards, the tail section and left and right wings survived and were moved to a bone yard area where they were stripped for usable parts including the tail rudder.

-Note, John Mitchell, Salecker and Joe Baugher's USAF Aircraft Serial Number incorrectly lists B-17E "El Toro" 41-2461 as destroyed on April 25, 1942, in fact, this this B-17.
+Note, On Wings We Conquer by John Mitchell, Fortress Against The Sun by Gene Eric Salecker and USAF Serial Number incorrectly lists B-17E "El Toro" 41-2461 as destroyed on April 25, 1942 [sic] and was in fact this bomber.

-Thanks to Edward Rogers for additional information
+Thanks to Bruce Hoy and Edward Rogers for additional information